Rushikeshlawand/My_Notes/Intetview Preparations/OOP'S.md

 - **Defining Contracts**: Interfaces are used to define a contract that other classes must adhere to.
 - **Multiple Inheritance**: Java supports multiple inheritance through interfaces, allowing a class to implement multiple interfaces.
 - **Loose Coupling**: Interfaces help in achieving loose coupling by decoupling the implementation from the interface.

+### Key Points:

+- **Interfaces**: Interfaces in Java define a contract that implementing classes must fulfill by providing concrete implementations for the methods declared in the interface.
+- **Multiple Inheritance**: A class can implement multiple interfaces, allowing Java to support a form of multiple inheritance, which is not possible with classes.
+- **Polymorphism**: Interfaces allow for polymorphism by letting you use interface references to point to objects of any class that implements the interface.

 ## Example
 ```java